 Take the throw off if you vacuum the sofa.
 At this time, rather than vacuum it to remove dust, it's best to take it outside and shake it thoroughly.
 You can also toss it into a dryer at a tumble only setting to remove dust, mites and debris that collected.

-Throws and Dry Cleaning
+Throws and Cleaning Techniques

 Some throws require dry cleaning, so cleaning up spills or small marks can be tricky.
 The type of cleaner you use for spot cleaning depends on the fabric.
 Wool, for instance, can be spot cleaned immediately with carbonated water of a two to one mix of water to vinegar.
 Finding the best method of spot cleaning depends on the type of fabric you have.
 Check the label.